Kidnapping of Elizabeth Smart: Captivity

 After her kidnapping, Mitchell repeatedly told Smart that she was blessed that this was happening to her, and that she should be thankful, though Smart refused to believe him.
-Mitchell forced Smart to walk four miles in her nightgown into the woods to an encampment outside of Salt Lake City, where she was met by Wanda Barzee.
+Mitchell forced Smart to walk four miles in her red pajamas into the woods to an encampment outside of Salt Lake City, where she was met by Wanda Barzee.
 According to Smart's testimony, Barzee "eventually just proceeded to wash my feet and told me to change out of my pajamas into a robe type of garment.
 And when I refused, she said if I didn't, she would have Brian Mitchell come rip my pajamas off.
 I put the robe on.
 He came and performed a ceremony, which was to marry me to him.
 After that, he proceeded to rape me many times."
 Mitchell claimed to be an angel and he also told Smart that he was a Davidic King who would "emerge in seven years, be stoned by a mob, lie dead in the streets for three days and then rise up and kill the Antichrist."
 Smart, he insisted, was the first of many virgin brides he planned to kidnap, each of whom would accompany him as he battled the Antichrist.

 To keep Smart from escaping, she was shackled to a tree with a metal cable around her leg, which allowed her limited mobility outside of the tent she occupied, or hidden in a hole covered by boards.
 During her captivity, she was forced to take a new name, and she chose the name Esther, after Esther of the Old Testament (Mitchell also called her Shearjashub).
 It was later revealed during court testimony that Mitchell repeatedly raped Smart, sometimes multiple times a day, forced her to look at pornographic magazines, and regularly threatened to kill her.
 He often forced her to drink alcohol and take drugs to lower her resistance, and both starved her and fed her garbage.
 Smart's abuse was facilitated with the assistance of Barzee, whom Smart would later refer to as the "most evil woman" she had ever met.